How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 How to maintain your pellet grill between cleans

-If that sounds like a lot (we promise you, it’s not!), we’ve got good news; the better you maintain your grill, the less you’ll have to roll up your sleeves for a deep clean.
+If that sounds like a lot (we promise you, it’s not!), We’ve got good news; the better you maintain your grill, the less you’ll have to roll up your sleeves for a deep clean.

 Here’s an easy maintenance protocol to follow:

-• Clean your grates after each use: Turn up the heat after your cooking is done, wait 10-15 minutes for debris to burn off, and give your grates a good scrub before calling it a night.
+- Clean your grates after each use: Turn up the heat after your cooking is done, wait 10-15 minutes for debris to burn off, and give your grates a good scrub before calling it a night.

 Following this protocol will help keep deep cleaning to a minimum, keep your grill in perfect working order, and maintain its value down the road.